-With a career catalog jam-packed with classics like Vertigo, Psycho, North by Northwest, The 39 Steps and dozens of others, Alfred Hitchcock is one of the most celebrated and revered film directors of all time.
-One of the great delights of Hitchcock is that he himself could have been a film character; incredibly dry, deadpan, dark and larger than life - both physically and in personality.
-These 11 quotations illustrate why Hitch was such a delight:
+With a career catalog jam-packed with classics like Vertigo, Psycho, North by Northwest, Read Window, and dozens of others, Alfred Hitchcock—who was born in London in this day in 1899—is one of the most celebrated and revered film directors of all time.
+One of the great delights of Hitchcock is that he himself could have been a film character; incredibly dry, deadpan, dark and larger than life—both physically and in personality—these 10 quotes illustrate why Hitch has become a legend.

 “The length of a film should be directly related to the endurance of the human bladder.”